 - Reduced logistic footprint

-The unique ISTAR (intelligence, surveillance, target acquisition and recognition) and sensor capability of the Ajax is incredible and its intelligent architecture allows the capture, process and storage of data from multiple AJAX platforms (which can be shared via a real-time communication system) and will allow a close-up picture of the battlefield for remote headquarters.
+Ajax is designed to have a ISTAR (intelligence, surveillance, target acquisition and recognition) and sensor capability, with the ability to the capture, process and storage of data from multiple Ajax platforms (which can be shared via a real-time communication system) and will allow a close-up picture of the battlefield for remote headquarters.

-The primary armourment is the CTAI 40 mm CTAS (Cased Telescoped Armament System) integrated into a revolutionary user-defined turret, along with a 7.62mm coaxial machine gun.
-The Primary Sight can be replaced with a fully stabilised Remote-Weapon system and its digital fire control system enables AJAX to fire on the move.
+The primary armament is the CTAI 40 mm CTAS (Cased Telescoped Armament System) integrated into a revolutionary user-defined turret, along with a 7.62mm coaxial machine-gun.
+The Primary Sight can be replaced with a fully stabilised Remote-Weapon system and its digital fire control system enables Ajax to fire on the move.

 Its turret elevation range means it can engage aerial and urban targets.
 It has been tested in arctic conditions of -31 in Sweden and has successfully completed water obstacle trials to manoeuvre on and off landing craft.

-As detailed in last month's Defence Command Paper, new British Army Brigade Combat Teams (BCT) will make use of the AJAX's sensors, combining them with enhanced fires systems to provide long-range persistent surveillance.
+As detailed in March's Defence Command Paper, new British Army Brigade Combat Teams (BCT) will make use of the Ajax's sensors, combining them with enhanced fires systems to provide long-range persistent surveillance.

-Cover image: Ajax pictured at DSEI.
-Credit: Sgt Peter Devine, Crown Copyright.
+Cover image: Ajax pictured at DSEI (Picture: Sgt Peter Devine, Crown Copyright).